tjayr/zeebe-cdk-constructs/API.md

 An elastic file system to store Zeebe broker data.

-If not specified the brokers will use ephemeral Fargate local storage and data will be lost when a node is restarted.
+If not specified ephemeral

-Default value is 3
+Fargate storage will be used and data will be lost when a node is restarted/destroyed.

 ---